🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • Waterskiing with two skis - I've found that 15 to 26 mph is pretty normal (28 to 42 kilometers).

-• Tubing with very young kids - My kids really don't want to go faster than 5 to 10 mph (16 kph).
-They are 4 and 6 years old.
-Most of the time, they feel like idling is a wild ride but will sometimes get brave enough to hit 11 mph.
+• Tubing with very young kids—My kids, who are 4 and 6 years old, really don't want to go faster than 5 to 10 mph (16 kph).
+Most of the time, they feel like idling is a wild ride, but they will sometimes get brave enough to hit 11 mph.

 • Tubing with kids 8 - 10 years old - It depends dramatically on the kid, but most wouldn't want to go faster than 15 or 20 mph (24 to 32 kilometers) unless they're real thrill seekers.